CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 - Rinse Sonicator with bleach then RO water at AMP 20% with the timer set to 10 seconds by pressing “Stop/Start” button.
 - Homogenize the sample in the Falcon tube at AMP 20% with the timer set to 20 seconds.
   - If sample is greater than 40mL invert 5 times to ensure proper homogenization
-- Vortex for 5 seconds and take two 1mL slurry samples.
+- Vortex for 10 seconds and transfer 10mL of the slurry into a falcon tube labeled appropriately.
-- Vortex again and take two 5mL samples for biomass
+- Vortex again and take one 5mL samples for biomass
 - Place sample in centrifuge for 5 minutes at 3000rpm (make sure sample is balanced – need the same volume in every Falcon tube).

 ![Picture1](https://github.com/user-attachments/assets/1b19e655-47ac-47c5-9538-f665aad52c56)

-- Pipette 1000uL (1mL) of coral supernatant (e.g. protein) into two Eppendorf tubes.
+- Pipette 1000uL (1mL) of coral supernatant (e.g. protein) into an Eppendorf tubes.

 ![Picture1](https://github.com/user-attachments/assets/37752511-a9a3-4f0c-add6-d45fac556024)